 Sarepta is collaborating with Howard Worman, MD at Columbia University to develop an AAV gene therapy for X-linked Emery-Dreifuss muscular dystrophy, a life-limiting and often life-ending rare neuromuscular disease that affects skeletal and cardiac muscle.
 Dr. Worman is a leading expert in the study of the nuclear envelope and its role in the pathology of Emery-Dreifuss muscular dystrophy, and his group will be testing novel gene therapy vectors engineered by Sarepta’s Gene Therapy Center of Excellence in Columbus, Ohio.

 The Abigail Wexner Research Institute (AWRI) at Nationwide Children’s Hospital in Columbus, Ohio, is a world leader in gene therapy having developed research programs for Duchenne muscular dystrophy (DMD) and limb-girdle muscular dystrophy (LGMD), which provide the technological underpinnings for Sarepta’s gene therapy engine.
-In addition to its micro-dystrophin gene therapy programs for DMD and 5 subtypes of LGMD, Sarepta has rights to gene therapy programs for LGMD type 2A and CMT1A, also developed at AWRI at Nationwide Children’s.
+In addition to its gene therapy programs for DMD and 6 subtypes of LGMD, Sarepta has rights to a gene therapy program for 4 subtypes of Charcot-Marie-Tooth (CMT), also developed at AWRI at Nationwide Children’s.

 AWRI at Nationwide Children’s is one of the largest pediatric research centers in the United States and one of the leading recipients of funding from the National Institutes of Health.